TriplyDB/YALC/README.md

 <dl>
   <dt><a href="datasets"><code>/datasets</code></a></dt>
   <dd>
-    Contains one configuration file for each Linked Open Dataset.
+    Contains one configuration file for each dataset.
     <dl>
       <dt><a href="datasets/errors"><code>/datasets/errors</code></a></dt>
-      <dd>Contains one configuration file for each Linked Open Dataset that cannot yet be uploaded because it contains errors.</dd>
+      <dd>Contains one configuration file for each dataset that cannot yet be uploaded because it contains errors.</dd>
       <dt><a href="datasets/todo"><code>/datasets/todo</code></a></dt>
-      <dd>Contains one configuration file for each Linked Open Dataset that cannot yet be uploaded because some functionality is still missing.</dd>
+      <dd>Contains one configuration file for each dataset that cannot yet be uploaded because some functionality is still missing.</dd>
       <dt><a href="datasets/too-little-info"><code>/datasets/too-little-info</code></a></dt>
-      <dd>Contains partial configuration files for datasets for which currently have too little information.</dd>
+      <dd>Contains partial configuration files for datasets for which too little information is available at the moment.</dd>
     </dl>
   </dd>
   <dt><a href="img"><code>/img</code></a></dt>